JakubJanowski/jakubjanowski.github.io/README.md

 ## Setup

-To run this project, run thw following commands from your command line:
+This project runs on node version 18 and npm version 8.
+Execute the following commands from your command line:

 ```
 # Clone this repository